-In cases of emergency, benefits will not be reduced for failure to comply with Prior Authorization requirements.
+In cases of Emergency Services received due to an Emergency Medical Condition, benefits will not be reduced for failure to comply with Prior Authorization requirements.
 However, you must contact us as soon as reasonably possible after the emergency occurs.
 If we require Prior Authorization for post-evaluation or post-stabilization services, we will provide access to an Authorized Representative twenty-four hours a day, seven days a week, to facilitate review.

-In the event we do Authorize coverage of Emergency Services, we will not subsequently retract our Authorization after the Emergency Services have been provided, or reduce payment for an item or service furnished in reliance on Approval, unless the Approval was based on a material misrepresentation about the Member's health condition made by the Provider of Emergency Services.
+In the event we do Authorize coverage of Emergency Services, we will not subsequently retract our Authorization after the Emergency Services have been provided, or reduce payment for an item or service furnished in reliance on Prior Authorization, unless the Authorization was based on a material misrepresentation about the Member's health condition made by the Provider of Emergency Services.